trennlinie

 1997

-In the beginning of 1997, after the recording of the album had been finished in the end of 1996, everyone was tired and longing for some rest.
-Producer Simeon obviously found it so extreme that he only recorded one more single with DM later and then never worked with them again.
-It is said that he was completely burned out after this long recording-sessions what is contradictory to Martin's quotation: "There was this easy atmosphere.
-And this friendly, nice atmosphere hasn't always been there in the past.
-Tim knows exactly what has happened before and where we should be going, as we do.
-He just helps push us in the right direction."[1]
+At the beginning of 1997, after recording for the album had been completed at the end of 1996, everyone was tired and longing for some rest.
+Producer Tim Simeon found it so extreme that he only recorded one more single with DM after that, and then never worked with them again.
+According to rumours he was completely burned out after those long recording sessions.

 Fletch: "After the album Tim suffered from what is known as P.A.D.: Post Album Depression."
 But it has to be said that "he is the coolest man in the world as well.
 He knows how to get access to all the clubs."